open-traffic-generator/ac4-workshop/lab-04/README.md

 The goal of this lab is to familiarize the users with gosnappi and kne concepts but also with running tests over kubernetes clusters.

+We will only require 1 VM for this lab.
 Deployment and logical topology below.

 ![alt text](../Docs/images/lab-04/lab4-1.png)